 The electron acceptors utilized via microbial respiration in a reductive IRZ will follow a sequence governed by equilibrium thermodynamics.
 This sequence is illustrated schematically on Figure 2.4-1.
 Oxygen is predicted to be the first electron acceptor consumed, because the reduction of O_2 to H_2O is thermodynamically the more favorable reaction.
 As oxygen is consumed, other electron acceptors will, in turn, be utilized based on their thermodynamic favorability.
 In groundwater at the Site, nitrate is predicted to be consumed after oxygen, followed by chromate.
-Note that the reduction of chromate is thermodynamically more favorable than the reduction of Mn(III/IV), Fe(III), and $SO_4^{2^-}$ [S(VI)]; therefore, it is not theoretically necessary to achieve manganese-, iron-, or sulfate-reducing conditions in order to reduce Cr(VI).
+Note that the reduction of chromate is thermodynamically more favorable than the reduction of Mn(III/IV), Fe(III), and SO_4^{2-} [S(VI)]; therefore, it is not theoretically necessary to achieve manganese-, iron-, or sulfate-reducing conditions in order to reduce Cr(VI).

 In practice, although thermodynamic favorability will tend to drive the order in which electron acceptors are utilized, kinetic factors and spatial heterogeneity within the aquifer also play a role, particularly for solid-phase electron acceptors.
 As such, many of these redox reactions can occur simultaneously.
 For example, although reduction of Mn(III/IV) to Mn(II) is thermodynamically more favorable than Fe(III) reduction, microbes may reduce Fe(III)-oxides before all of the Mn(III/IV)-oxides are depleted from a system because the reduction of Mn(III/IV)-oxides is kinetically limited and the oxides may be variably distributed within the aquifer down to the pore scale.
 Similarly, sulfate reduction can also occur before depletion of Fe(III)-oxides if the strength of the reducing environment is sufficient.
 The goal within the IRZ is to make the reducing environment strong enough that the desired reduction reactions are achieved, without making it so strong as to drive unnecessary or undesirable reduction reactions that may generate byproducts (discussed below).
+An extensive monitoring program will be implemented to ensure that this is accomplished; namely, that Cr(VI) reduction is complete, while byproduct generation is minimal and controlled (see NTH IRZ data quality objectives in Appendix L, Volume 2, Section 2.2.1 and monitoring program details in Appendix L, Volume 2, Section 4).

 Although they are not strictly necessary to achieve Cr(VI) reduction, some iron and sulfate reduction is beneficial to the Cr(VI) reduction process.
-The reduction of naturally occurring iron and sulfate creates ferrous iron [Fe(II)] and sulfide (H2S, HS-) that can react abiotically with Cr(VI), thereby enhancing Cr(VI) reduction by the following reactions:
+The reduction of naturally occurring iron and sulfate creates ferrous iron [Fe(II)] and sulfide (H_2S , HS^-) that can react abiotically with Cr(VI), thereby enhancing Cr(VI) reduction by the following reactions:

-$2CrO{4}^{2-} + 3HS^{-} + 7H^{+} \leftrightarrow 2Cr(OH){3(s)} + 3S^{0}{(s)} + 2H{2}O$ $CrO{4}^{2-} + 3Fe^{2+} + 8H{2}O \leftrightarrow Cr(OH){3(s)} + 3Fe(OH){3(s)} + 4H^{+}$
+$$2CrO_4^{2-} + 3HS^- + 7H^+ \leftrightarrow 2Cr(OH){3(s)} + 3S^0{(s)} + 2H_2O$$

+$$CrO_4^{2-} + 3Fe^{2+} + 8H_2O \leftrightarrow Cr(OH){3(s)} + 3Fe(OH){3(s)} + 4H^+$$